linkerd/website/linkerd.io/content/2.10/tasks/upgrade.md

 ## Upgrade notice: stable-2.10.0

+There are two changes in the 2.10.0 release that may affect you.
+First, the handling of certain ports and protocols has changed.
+Please read through our [ports and protocols in 2.10 upgrade guide](/2.10/tasks/upgrading-2.10-ports-and-protocols/) for the repercussions.

+Second, we've introduced [extensions](/2.10/tasks/extensions) and moved the default visualization components into a Linkerd-Viz extension.
+Read on for what this means for you.

 ### Visualization components moved to Linkerd-Viz extension

-All of the Linkerd control plane components related to visibility (including Prometheus, Grafana, Web, and Tap) have been removed from the main Linkerd control plane and moved into the Linkerd-Viz extension.
+With the introduction of [extensions](/2.10/tasks/extensions), all of the Linkerd control plane components related to visibility (including Prometheus, Grafana, Web, and Tap) have been removed from the main Linkerd control plane and moved into the Linkerd-Viz extension.
 This means that when you upgrade to stable-2.10.0, these components will be removed from your cluster and you will not be able to run commands such as `linkerd stat` or `linkerd dashboard`.
 To restore this functionality, you must install the Linkerd-Viz extension by running `linkerd viz install | kubectl apply -f -` and then invoke those commands through `linkerd viz stat`, `linkerd viz dashboard`, etc.

 ```bash
 # Upgrade the control plane (this will remove viz components).